Home » Course » Sides

 What is hot and sour soup?

-Hot and Sour Soup is a gorgeous concoction of flavors, and typically contains mushroom, tofu, and pork.
+When done correctly, hot and sour soup is a gorgeous concoction of tangy and spicy flavors, and typically contains mushroom, tofu, and pork.
 Some will incorporate more traditional ingredients such as dried black fungi and multiple type of mushrooms.

 Sometimes I like to add strips of pork to the soup as well, but I decided to go meatless today.